-Dykes on Bikes – Australia’s longest running female-identified motorcycle club, and one of the countries oldest LGBTQI community groups – traditionally heads the parade.
+They’ll be closely followed by Dykes on Bikes – Australia’s longest running female-identified motorcycle club, and one of the countries oldest LGBTQI community groups.

 You actually hear the rev of the 100 or so motorcycles well before you see them, but it’s always a welcome cue that the parade is underway.

 Many bars and clubs along Oxford Street offer their own dinner and drink packages with access to balconies.

 But be warned, it will be a lock-in and you won’t be able to leave while the parade is under way.